firstsko/takehome_z/README.md

 ```

 # 2. Question: Describe the process of creating, managing, and gracefully shutting down asynchronous workflows within a Go application.
-Provide an example demonstrating a publisher/subscriber architecture implemented using these methods without relying on external
-infrastructure.
-Additionally, explain the significance of properly shutting down these workflows.

 * asynchronous workflows are typically managed using goroutines, channels, and context for coordination and graceful shutdown.
 Here's how to create, manage, and shut them down:
 * Creating Workflows（Use goroutines to perform tasks concurrently）  ---》 Managing Workflows （publisher/subscriber pattern） ---》Graceful Shutdown（Use context.WithCancel or context.WithTimeout to signal goroutines to stop and ensure resources are cleaned up）